Welcome Home, Johnnies! The Office of Residence Life is excited you have decided to live with us in University housing this Fall!

 If you are returning or a new student, as we prepare for your arrival on campus, this portion of the web, the Move-in Survival Guide, will serve as your resource page for all information related to Move-in at St. John’s University.
 We will continue to update the Move-in Survival Guide with information throughout the summer.
 So, please check back for additional details, checklists, and move-in announcements.

-STEP 1: Complete your Move-in Ready Checklist and click check-in button via UIS (this will be available to students in early July).
+STEP 1: Complete your Move-in Ready Checklist and click check-in button via UIS.

-STEP 2: Once you receive your invitation to schedule an appointment (early July) login to the Housing Portal and click on “Check-in appointments” to schedule a date and time for your building to move-in.
-Students will only be eligible to schedule an appointment when they have completed the checklist in Step 1.
+STEP 2: Once you receive your invitation to schedule an appointment (early January) login to the Housing Portal and click on “Check-in appointments” to schedule a date and time for your building to move-in.
+Students will only be eligible to schedule an appointment when they have completed the checklist from Step 1.

 STEP 3: Arrive to campus ONLY at your scheduled appointment date and time.